FlexMeasures/flexmeasures/documentation/api/simulation.rst

 We recommend that researchers choose their own admin account as the asset's owner.
-This way, the simulation will require only a single access token.
+This way, the simulation will only require refreshing of the access token for the admin account.
 Alternatively, researchers can set up unique accounts for each agent in a multi-agent simulation by creating new owners.
+In this case, access tokens need to be refreshed by each agent separately.

 Authentication
 ^^^^^^^^^^^^^^